coh7eiqu8thaBu/BookMark/IT/Livres.md

 * A penetration tester�s guide to sub-domain enumeration https://blog.appsecco.com/a-penetration-testers-guide-to-sub-domain-enumeration-7d842d5570f6
 * How to use GIT like a pro https://github.com/k88hudson/git-flight-rules
 * Awesome Windows Exploitation https://github.com/enddo/awesome-windows-exploitation
+* Did you know that the CIA released a free PDF on how to analyze #osint?
+Well, it wasn't JUST for OSINT.
+It discusses bias and how to keep an open mind when performing analyses.
+Worth a download and read.
+PDF is here: https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/psychology-of-intelligence-analysis

+# Conferences
+* Many PDFs of #Botconf2017 slide decks have been uploaded https://www.botconf.eu/botconf-2017/programme/botconf-2017-talks/